First 100 days of the Biden presidency: Inauguration

-The first 100 days of the Presidency of Joe Biden began during the inauguration of Joe Biden with the conversion of Whitehouse.gov from the Trump Administration version to the Biden Administration version at 12:00 pm on January 20, 2021.
-This was the fourth presidential online portal transition and the second to involve social media accounts such as Twitter.
+The inauguration of Joe Biden was the 59th presidential inauguration and it marked the completion of Biden's Presidential transition which began the morning of November 7, 2020 after his victory in the 2020 presidential election and concluded at noon of January 20, 2021.
+Joe Biden and Kamala Harris were formally inaugurated as the 46th President and 49th Vice President of the United States at noon on January 20, 2021, at the Capitol, marking the start of the first 100 days of the Biden presidency.

+Presidential Communications

+The content of Whitehouse.gov was switched from the First Trump Administration version to the Biden Administration version, while the prior was archived as TrumpWhiteHouse This was the fourth time the presidential website had switched between administrations and the second time switching control of social media accounts such as Twitter.
+As Biden took the oath of office, the official @POTUS Twitter account switched to President Biden and Donald Trump's previous tweets were moved to @POTUS45.
+Members of the Biden administration assumed control of numerous social media accounts while former First Trump Administration accounts were similarly archived such as Jill Biden assuming @FLOTUS, Kamala Harris assuming @VP, Doug Emhoff assuming @SGOTUS, Jen Psaki assuming @PressSec, along with others.
+Biden's cabinet members were given new social media accounts as previous administrations had done and new executive branch websites were created while previous administration websites reside in the National Archives.

 Attempts to overturn the 2020 United States presidential election

 Following Joe Biden's victory in the 2020 United States presidential election, then-President Donald Trump, along with his campaign and political allies, pursued an effort to dispute the election.
-These efforts culminated in the January 6 United States Capitol attack, in which thousands of President Trump's supporters stormed the Capitol while the electoral votes were being counted, despite President Trump's admonitions to be peaceful.
+These efforts culminated in the January 6 United States Capitol attack, in which thousands of President Trump's supporters stormed the Capitol while the electoral votes were being counted, despite President Trump's admonition to be peaceful.
 Of the hundreds of people who stormed the Capitol, the Department of Justice under the Biden Administration found none of them guilty of sedition.

 Trump and his allies encouraged election officials to throw out legitimate votes, especially in states where Biden won with a narrow lead.
 In a phone call in early January, Trump pressed Georgia's Secretary of State, Brad Raffensperger, to "find" 11,780 votes, the number of votes by which he lost in the state.
 President Trump refused to concede until January 7, 2021, when he publicly acknowledged that he would not serve a second term.